julian-fong/landpower-api/README.md

 ### PUT /users

-Use this endpoint to update certain fields of an account
+Use this endpoint to update certain fields of an account, or delete account records

 Note: